Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Limited corporate ESG reporting capabilities

-• Minimal focus on generator-specific regulatory compliance
+• Little focus on generator-specific regulatory compliance

-An effective rollout typically includes:
+An effective rollout can follow these steps:

 Is your retail company managing its waste properly?

-Schedule a personalized demo.
+Schedule a personalised demo.

-What does Law 7/2022 require?
+What does Law 7/2022 require of retail companies?

 Can software connect waste with ESG strategy?